New York World-Telegram: History

 Founded by James Gordon Bennett Sr. as The Evening Telegram in 1867, the newspaper began as the evening edition of The New York Herald, which itself published its first issue in 1835.
 Following Bennett's death, newspaper and magazine owner Frank A. Munsey purchased The Telegram in June 1920.
 Munsey's associate Thomas W. Dewart, the late publisher and president of the New York Sun, owned the paper for two years after Munsey died in 1925 before selling it to the E. W. Scripps Company for an undisclosed sum in 1927.
 At the time of the sale, the paper was known as The New York Telegram, and it had a circulation of 200,000.

 The newspaper became the World-Telegram in 1931, following the sale of the New York World by the heirs of Joseph Pulitzer to Scripps Howard.
-More than 2,000 employees of the morning, evening and Sunday editions of the World lost their jobs in the merger, although some star writers, like Heywood Broun and Westbrook Pegler, were kept on the new paper.
+More than 2,000 employees of the morning, evening and Sunday editions of the World lost their jobs in the merger, although some star writers, including Heywood Broun and Westbrook Pegler, were kept on the new paper.

 The World-Telegram enjoyed a reputation as a liberal paper for some years after the merger, based on memories of the Pulitzer-owned World.
 However, under Scripps Howard the paper moved steadily to the right, eventually becoming a conservative bastion described by the press critic A.J.
 Liebling as "Republican, anti-labor, and suspicious of anything European."
-(Liebling also called the paper "the organ of New York's displaced persons (displaced from the interior of North America.)")
+He also called the paper "the organ of New York's displaced persons (displaced from the interior of North America)".

+In October 1936 the papers reporter H. R. Ekins won a race to travel around the world on commercial airline flights, beating Dorothy Kilgallen of the New York Journal and Leo Kieran of The New York Times.
+The race took 18 ½ days.

 In 1940, the paper carried a series of articles entitled "The Rape of China," which used Walter Judd's experiences with Japanese soldiers as the basis of support for a campaign to boycott Japanese goods.
 Publisher Roy Howard, an expert of sorts after travelling to Manchuria and Japan in the early 1930s, gave extensive coverage of Japanese atrocities in China.
 The paper's headline of December 8, 1941, read "1500 Dead in Hawaii" in its coverage of Japan's attack on Pearl Harbor.